El Diamante

 Since 2022

-This changed in 2008, when Neftali decided to return to his family farm and take over its management, after many years working as a mechanic in Tolima’s capital, Ibagué.
+This changed in 2008, when Neftalí, the youngest of the siblings, decided to return to his family farm and take over its management, after many years working as a mechanic in Tolima’s capital, Ibagué.
 From the outset, his focus was on coffee production.
 During an inspiring visit to the renowned coffee producing region of Pitalito, Huila, he had recognised the potential of coffee and, from that point forward, was determined to pursue the social benefits of the crop for himself and his family.

-Neftali expanded the land dedicated to coffee by planting many hectares of the Caturra variety.
+Neftalí expanded the land dedicated to coffee by planting a further eight hectares of the Caturra variety.
 He established careful farming practices and built a small beneficio (wet mill) and drying sheds to process his crop.
 His efforts were rewarded when he placed 29th in 2009’s COE auction, then again in 2011 when he achieved an incredible 3rd place in the competition.

-Always enterprising, Neftali made the hard decision to entirely replace the Castillo trees with the Tabi variety, a newer hybrid that is resistant to rust and performs well at higher elevations.
-This crop has been far more successful, and Neftali is once again producing exceptional quality and good yields.
-Alongside some 9,000 Tabi trees, Neftali has recently planted Pink Bourbon, Gesha, and Chiroso varieties, with the expectation that these lots will fetch higher premiums for their outstanding cup profile.
-A total of eight hectares of El Diamante are under coffee production, but given the steepness of the mountain, trees are planted 2m x 2m apart, to ease access for harvesting and maintenance — making the number of trees planted closer to what traditionally would be found across five hectares.
+Always enterprising, Neftalí made the hard decision to entirely replace the Castillo trees with the Tabi variety, a newer hybrid that is resistant to rust and performs well at higher elevations.
+This crop has been far more successful, and Neftalí is once again producing exceptional quality and good yields.
+Alongside some 9,000 Tabi trees, Neftalí has recently planted Caturra, Pink Bourbon, Gesha and Chiroso varieties (along with a mysterious tree he calls ‘Kenya Bourbon’ (also nicknamed the Ferrari because of its impressive potential) which Neftalí acquired from fellow producer Edward Sandoval), with the expectation that these lots will fetch higher premiums for their outstanding cup profile.

-Neftali is considered a leader and role model within his local community and a champion for coffee production.
-His resourcefulness, innovation and adaptability have helped him to build El Diamante’s reputation for excellence and inspired many of his neighbours to focus on specialty production.
+Neftalí is proactive and ingenious, and always has several projects on the go — whether that’s committing to helping neighbours improve their farms’ infrastructures, or investigating and trialing new coffee varieties on a plot he calls ‘The Madness.’
+This particular corner of the property includes all of the varieties grown at El Diamante and, along with the farm’s small wet mill, is Neftalí’s pride and joy.
+Generous with his time and resources with fellow producers, Neftalí is considered a leader and role model within his town and a champion for coffee production.
+His resourcefulness, innovation and adaptability have helped him build El Diamante’s reputation for excellence and inspired many of his neighbours to focus on specialty production.
 As Neftali shares, “Coffee is my passion.
 I don’t want to do anything else.”

 ABOUT CAJAMARCA